wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/vuln-detector.rst

 retry_interval
 ^^^^^^^^^^^^^^

-The time to wait after a scan completes to retry the agents that had a problem being scanned.
+The time to wait after a scan is completed to retry the agents that had a problem being scanned.

 +----------------------+------------------------------------------------------------------------------------------------------------------------------------+
 | **Default value**    | 30 seconds                                                                                                                         |